-- 5 A supraglacial stream/river network integrates the hydrologic response of an IDC to surface melt from outside the supraglacial channel system (e.g., the "hillslope" in terrestrial hydrology (D'Odorico and Rigon, 2003)) and open-channel flow (Montgomery and Foufoula-Georgiou, 1993).
-By late July the ice surface of the GrIS ablation zone becomes heavily dissected with very high drainage density (Smith et al., 2015;Yang et al., 2017) and very short distances between open-channels.
-The term "interfluve" is borrowed from terrestrial fluvial geomorphology and refers to small areas of dissected - 10 terrain that slope toward rills or gullies.
-Interfluves are commonly referred to using the more general term "hillslope", however in terrestrial geomorphology hillslopes can also refer to much large features whereas interfluves are a narrower term used for small upland areas with short runoff distances, typically found on heavily dissected surfaces.
+A supraglacial stream-river network integrates the hydrologic response of an IDC to surface melt from outside the supraglacial channel system (e.g., the "hillslope" in terrestrial hydrology; D'Odorico and Rigon, 2003) and openchannel flow (Montgomery and Foufoula-Georgiou, 1993).
+By late July the ice surface of the GrIS ablation zone becomes heavily dissected with very high drainage density (Smith et al., 2015; Yang et al., 2017) and very short distances between open channels.
+The term "interfluve" is borrowed from terrestrial fluvial geomorphology and refers to small areas of dissected terrain that slope toward rills or gullies.
+Interfluves are commonly referred to using the more general term hillslope; however in terrestrial geomorphology hillslopes can also refer to much larger features, whereas interfluves are a narrower term used for small upland areas with short runoff distances, typically found on heavily dissected surfaces.
 It is thus the more appropriate term for use on the ice sheet owing to the high observed stream density and correspondingly short distances between supraglacial open channels.
-Moreover, on the ice surface, there is no analog of soil creep, which is an important - 15 process in terrestrial hillslope geomorphology (Montgomery and Dietrich, 1989;Montgomery and Dietrich, 1992).
-For these reasons we recommend use of the narrower term "interfluve" instead of the general term of "hillslope", although the theoretical and mathematical treatments are identical for both.
+Moreover, on the ice surface, there is no analog of soil creep, which is an important process in terrestrial hillslope geomorphology (Montgomery and Dietrich, 1989, 1992).
+For these reasons we recommend use of the narrower term interfluve instead of the general term of hillslope, although the mathematical treatments are similar for both.